First 'urgent care' for pets opens for business

 “Our team of highly trained veterinary professionals brings a unique level of expertise and compassion to every animal that comes through our doors,” he added.
 “We are dedicated to providing personalized care for every patient and creating a welcoming and stress-free environment for you and your pet.”

 Ousley worked with military working dogs at Osan Air Base in Korea after graduating from Auburn University cum laude.
 She served as a contractor with the Navy.
-“I worked on dolphins, sea lions and whales out in San Diego, Calif.”
+“I worked on dolphins, sea lions, and whales out in San Diego, California.”
 She has been a veterinary consultant for 15 years traveling nationwide to small animal hospitals teaching.

 Ousley said she met Jones while the two were attending vet school at Auburn and has practiced throughout the years as colleagues in Alabama.
 His path has not been as exciting as hers, Jones said.
 “I’m just a south Alabama veterinarian.’
 Currently he owns and operates Luverne Veterinary Hospital in Luverne, a mixed veterinary practice with a dual emphasis on small animal medicine and beef cattle production medicine.